bkushigian/bkushigian.github.io/_posts/2024-06-28-poker-diaries-volume-1.md

 explaining what I'm working on, delving into topics ranging from lifestyle to in-depth strategy to writing software to analyze poker sims.

-# my first weeks
+## my first weeks

 Today marks the end of my second week of playing professionally.
 I'm still playing smaller stakes to get my game back into shape ($25 and $50 buyins).
-I'm only about 5300 hands in, not much in online poker terms, but so far things feel good.
+I'm only about 5,700 hands in, not much in online poker terms, but so far things feel good.
 I'm thinking well, reasoning through spots, and I'm able to read many of my opponents hands.

 I'm slowly getting my volume up, but it's slow going.
 My first milestone will be 5k hands per week.
-The first week I got in 2.2k hands, and this week I got up to 3k hands.
+The first week I got in 2.2k hands, and this week I got to 3.5k hands.
 This week I could have gotten more hands but I had sleep trouble earlier in the week which led to lower volume.

 I ran pretty hot in my first week.
 A lot of the volume was at 25nl (that is, $25